Flo2503/OCR---Project10-Reciplease/README.md

 # Reciplease

-Welcome in Reciplease !
+### Welcome in Reciplease !
-This app will allow you finding recipes with ingredients you have to hand
+This application allows you to find recipes with the ingredients you have on hand.

 First thing first, enter the ingredients :

  <img src="AppImages/Ingredients.png" width="180">